 These are large parabolic dishes that use motors to track the Sun.
 This ensures that they always receive the highest possible amount of incoming solar radiation that they then concentrate at the focal point of the dish.
 These dishes can concentrate sunlight much better than parabolic troughs and the fluid run through them can reach temperatures upwards of 750°C.

-In these systems, an engine in the system coverts heat to mechanical energy by compressing working fluid when cold and allowing the heated fluid to expand outward in a piston or move through a turbine.
+In these systems, a Stirling engine coverts heat to mechanical energy by compressing working fluid when cold and allowing the heated fluid to expand outward in a piston or move through a turbine.
 A generator then converts this mechanical energy to electricity.

 Solar power towers are large towers that act as a central receiver for solar energy.
-They stand in the middle of a large array of solar collectors that all concentrate sunlight on a point in the tower.
-These solar collectors are a large number of flat, sun tracking mirrors known as heliostats.
+They stand in the middle of a large array of mirrors that all concentrate sunlight on a point in the tower.
+These large number of flat, sun tracking mirrors are known as heliostats.
 In the tower, there is a mounted heat exchanger where the heat exchange fluid is warmed.
 The heat concentrated to this point can be 1500 times as intense as incident sunlight.
+The hot fluid is then used to create steam to run a turbine and generator, producing electricity.
 One drawback with these towers is they must be very large to be economical.